gongyiling/entt/docs/md/entity.md

 >only update the 10 changed units.
 So efficient.

-In `EnTT`, this means to iterating over a reduced set of entities and components with respect to what would otherwise be returned from a view or a group.<br/>
+In `EnTT`, this means to iterating over a reduced set of entities and components with respect to what would otherwise be returned from a view.<br/>
 On these words, however, the similarities with the proposal of `Entitas` also end.
 The rules of the language and the design of the library obviously impose and allow different things.